-This reserve was set up in light of the outstanding risk in Municipal Mutual Insurance Ltd (MMI) claims and the need for resources to cope with any major or protracted incident.
+This reserve was set up in light of any risk to the Authority and the need for resources to cope with any major or protracted incidents.

 Smoothing Reserve

 This reserve is used to support the significant financial challenges that the Authority faces as public spending is reduced.
 It is intended to smooth out expenditure patterns when savings take time to deliver and to help avoid firefighter redundancies.